 Excel Calendar Template

 The free Excel Calendar Template on this page was one of the very first templates I created for Vertex42.com back in 2003.
 I've since added many other types of calendar templates, printable calendars, yearly calendars, planners, and schedules that you can find listed to the right.
-However, if you are looking for a professionally designed and easy-to-use 2014 calendar template, go ahead and use the files contained in the Excel Calendar Template download on this page.
+However, if you are looking for a professionally designed and easy-to-use 2016 or 2017 calendar template, go ahead and use the files contained in the Excel Calendar Template download on this page.

 One of the great things about using an Excel calendar is the complete flexibility it gives you for entering events, highlighting cells, formatting, etc. It's kind of funny that a spreadsheet tool like Excel, orginally created for accounting purposes, has turned into one of the most popular tools for creating custom calendars.